openshift/training/beta-2-setup.md

 Look at the list of Docker containers with `docker ps` to see the bound ports.
-We should see an `openshift3_beta/ose-pod` container bound to 6061 on the host and bound to 8080 on the container.
+We should see an `openshift3_beta/ose-pod` container bound to 6061 on the host and bound to 8080 on the container, along with several other `ose-pod` containers.

 The `openshift3_beta/ose-pod` container exists because of the way network namespacing works in Kubernetes.
 For the sake of simplicity, think of the